bazelbuild/rules_pkg/examples/rich_structure/README.md

 ## Use case

 Our use case is building a distribution package that represents a typical \*nix tool.
-That would include elements such as
+That would include elements such as:

 - A main program that requires runtime support files
 - Associated documentation